hugohp19/stagewoodBackEnd/README.md

 [Cloudinary]: https://cloudinary.com/

-### :memo: Deploying to heroku?
+### :memo: Deploying to Heroku?

 1. `heroku create <app_name>`
-2. `git remote -v` -> make sure to have heroku as one of the remotes
+2. `git remote -v` -> make sure to have Heroku as one of the remotes
 3. `git push heroku main`

 Other helpfull commands after deployment: